Friday, July 26, 2024

 The Red Sox already have two starting pitchers, who are dealing with injuries during spring training.
 Drew Pomeranz and Eduardo Rodríguez are those starters, who have been limited due to injuries.

-Depending on how he does in the minor league game that he would have to pitch to show the Red Sox that he’s healthy enough to start for the Red Sox, he would likely get the call from the team to start with Boston, especially with Pomeranz and Rodríguez missing time.
+Depending on how he does in the minor league game, he would have to pitch well to show the Red Sox that he’s healthy enough to start for the team.
+He would likely get the call from the team to start with Boston, especially with Pomeranz and Rodríguez missing time, if he does well.

 Anthony Caruso III